trase-cpp/trase/README.md

   containing more tests.
 In this case, make sure to update the filenames in `CMakeLists.txt`.
 - *Note2*: You probably want to use your C++ code to actually **do** something, for example running a simulation.
-One option is to run your simulation through this testing framework (e.g. you might want to check that your simulation ran correctly, and you can use Catch's assertions to do this).
-Alternatively, it might be more suitable to write an entirely separate executable for your simulation.
+One option is to run this through your testing framework (e.g. you might want to check that your simulation ran correctly, and you can use Catch's assertions to do this).
+Alternatively, it might be more suitable to write an entirely separate executable.
 You can easily do this by using the `add_executable` CMake function (in `CMakeLists.txt`), exactly like we have done for `MyTests.cpp`

 ### .travis.yml